tractable-probabilistic-modeling/tpm2023/index.md

 The workshop schedule can be found [here](/schedule/).

+# Recordings
+The recordings of the invited talks and the paper presentation can be found on [online](https://www.youtube.com/channel/UCp81rihJ3U2ayQHl5nTpWAA/playlists).

 # Call for Papers

 Prospective authors are invited to submit **novel research**, **retrospective papers** or **recently accepted papers** on relevant topics including, but not limited to: